This article describes how to create a new contract draft automatically. It contains the following topics:

 How can I use the Activity feed of my automation?

-If you click on the three grey dots next to the status toggle bar, you will be able to open, rename, delete, duplicate or see the activity feed of the automation.
+- If you click on the three grey dots next to the status toggle bar, you can open, rename, delete, duplicate, or see the activity feed of the automation.

-Remember that the automation must be active (published) in order for the activities to be available and inactive to be deleted.
+- Remember that the automation must be active (published) for the activities to be available and inactive to be deleted.

-Note: You can adjust the email and in-app notifications under Profile Settings for your account.
+Note: You can adjust your account's email and in-app notifications under Profile Settings.

-How can I test Contractbook create new draft automation?
+How can I test Contractbook to create new draft automation?

-As soon as the draft is created and saved with any update, go back to your documents overview and check the notifications under your account.
-The status of the automation will be listed there as either successful or failed.
+- When the draft is created and saved with any update, go back to your documents overview and check the notifications under your account.
+The automation status will be listed there as either successful or failed.

 How can I fix a failed automation?

 In case the automation has failed, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:

 - In this view, you can identify the reason for the failure by expanding the failure to run details.
 You can then use the information found here to change the automation from the configuration settings.